udacity/cdond-c3-projectstarter/instructions/3-configuration-management.md

 ![Successful rollback job.](screenshots/SCREENSHOT07.png)

-- Add a “[command](https://circleci.com/docs/2.0/reusing-config/#authoring-reusable-commands)” that rolls back the last change:
+- Add a “[command](https://circleci.com/docs/2.0/reusing-config/#authoring-reusable-commands)” named `destroy-environment` to remove infrastructure if something goes wrong
-  - Only trigger rollback jobs if the smoke tests or any following jobs fail.
+  - Trigger rollback jobs if the smoke tests or any following jobs fail.
   - Delete files uploaded to S3.
   - Destroy the current CloudFormation stacks using the same stack names you used when creating the stack earlier (front-end and back-end).
+- Add a “[command](https://circleci.com/docs/2.0/reusing-config/#authoring-reusable-commands)” named `revert-migrations` to roll back any migrations that were successfully applied during this CI/CD workflow
+  - Trigger rollback jobs if the smoke tests or any following jobs fail.
   - Revert the last migration (IF a new migration was applied) on the database to that it goes back to the way it was before.
 You can use that value you saved in [MemStash.io](https://memstash.io) to know if you should revert any migrations.
-- No more jobs should run after this.
+- No more jobs should run after these commands have executed.
 - Provide a screenshot for a successful rollback after a failed smoke test. **[SCREENSHOT07]**
-- Try adding this rollback command to other jobs that might fail and need a rollback.
+- Try adding these rollback commands to other jobs that might fail and need a rollback.

 #### 5. Promotion Phase